MakieOrg/Makie.jl/docs/src/tutorials/aspect-tutorial.md

-# Aspect ratio and size control tutorial
+# Aspect ratios and automatic figure sizes

 A very common problem in plotting is dealing with aspect ratios and other ways to precisely control figures.